jpallagrosi/jamfTips/README.md

 - [removeAdobeByYear](https://github.com/jpallagrosi/jamfUsefulScripts/blob/WIP/Uninstallers/removeAdobeByYear.sh)

 **Utilites:**
-- [inception](https://github.com/jpallagrosi/jamfUsefulScripts/tree/WIP/Utilities/Inception) Script to help building deployment workflows.
+- [inception](https://github.com/jpallagrosi/jamfUsefulScripts/tree/WIP/Utilities/Inception) A script to help build deployment workflows.
 Details in the repository.
-Has been shorlisted for JNUC!
+(Shortlisted for JNUC!)
-- [abletonMulti](https://github.com/jpallagrosi/jamfUsefulScripts/blob/WIP/Utilities/abletonMulti.sh) Helps speed up the manual licensing proces. v11 and below.
+- [abletonMulti](https://github.com/jpallagrosi/jamfUsefulScripts/blob/WIP/Utilities/abletonMulti.sh) Speeds up the manual licensing process for versions 11 and below.
-- [mailToOutlook](https://github.com/jpallagrosi/jamfUsefulScripts/blob/WIP/Utilities/mailToOutlook.sh) Installs the app and deploy a worflow to set the Outlook as default per user.
+- [mailToOutlook](https://github.com/jpallagrosi/jamfUsefulScripts/blob/WIP/Utilities/mailToOutlook.sh) Installs the app and deploys a workflow to set Outlook as the default mail app
-- [networkMissingFix](https://github.com/jpallagrosi/jamfUsefulScripts/blob/WIP/Utilities/networkMissingFix.sh) Re adds a missing network using the API.
-Requires elements to be setup in jamf and can be used along with EA _networkCheck_.
+- [networkMissingFix](https://github.com/jpallagrosi/jamfUsefulScripts/blob/WIP/Utilities/networkMissingFix.sh) Re-adds a missing network using the API.
+Requires specific elements to be set up in Jamf and can be used alongside the EA networkCheck tool.
 Details in the script.
 - [sketchupLicensing](https://github.com/jpallagrosi/jamfUsefulScripts/blob/WIP/Utilities/sketchupLicensing.sh)